Musongati: Overview

-Musongati is the location of significant deposits of platinum, palladium, nickel, copper, gold and iron.
-The minerals are development by Burundi Mining Metallurgy (BMM), a public-private-partnership company, co-owned by Kermas Corporation (91 percent) and by the Government of Burundi (9 percent).
+Musongati is the location of significant deposits of nickel, platinum, palladium, copper, gold and iron.
+The minerals are developed by Burundi Musongati Mining (BMM), a public-private-partnership company, co-owned by Kermas Corporation (85 percent) and by the Government of Burundi (15 percent).

 Transport

 It is on the route of the proposed railway from Tanzania to the Burundi capital Gitega.

 Therefore, there are unlimited contentions whether they should change the route since Musongati has Nickel deposit and has also numerous chutes of water.